 Kaza Bus Fares

-As of now, the formula for HRTC bus fares for ordinary buses seem to be 1.45 times the number of kilometres covered.
-For teh sake of simplicity, just take it as 1.5 because even the conductors tend to round up the numbers.
+As of now, the formula for HRTC bus fares for ordinary buses seem to be 1.8 times the number of kilometres covered.
 For example, if the distance is 200 KMs, the rate will be 300 (plus a bit more for taxes etc.).
 So, just google out the distance and do your calculations accordingly.
 I saw some other sites mentioning much lower rates.
 I think that data is a few years old.
 (I think one guy did the trip a few years ago and the rest have been copy pasting since then).

 Local Transportation in Kaza

 The internal road networks within Spiti has improved significantly in the last few years.
 There are good roads to most of the villages now.
 There are local buses to take you to the villages around Kaza, such as Tabo, Key, Langza, Pin Valley etc. However, all of them generally leave in the afternoon and come back next morning.
 Basically, if you are planning to make a day trip using the bus, it is not possible.
 You will have to go in the afternoon to any of these villages, stay at night, then come back in the morning.